CS171/2019/project.md

 In your project proposal you will let us know what topic you are interested in exploring, including a project title and abstract, by submitting a project proposal form.
 Each team will only need to submit one form.

 ## Project Plan
 You will create a detailed project plan, which should address the following points.
-For detailed submission instructions please see Canvas.
+For detailed and up-to-date submission instructions please see Canvas.

 * **Basic Info.** The project title, your names, e-mail addresses, UIDs, a link to the project URL.
 * **Background and Motivation.** Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.